petercepeda/react-redux-workshop/docs/exercise-5.md

   }
   ```

-1. Open the web inspector console, and click the `Toggle` to print the log message.
+1. Open the **web inspector console**, and click the `Toggle` to print the log message.
   ```
-  Toggle clicked!
+  > Toggle clicked!
 SyntheticMouseEvent {dispatchConfig: Object, ...}
   ```